Using the Text Editor

 • Redo - redo the last undo you've made.

-• Cut - cuts the highlighted element(s) in the text area.
+• Cut - cuts the highlighted element(s) in the text area and puts them to your clipboard.

-• Copy - copies the highlight element(s) in the text area to your clipboard.
+• Copy - copies the highlighted element(s) in the text area to your clipboard.

 • Paste as text - this is a toggle.
-If turned on, any rich text (i.e. text copied from a rich text editor like Microsoft Word or text from an external website) you copy will be pasted as plain text (removes all formatting) to the text editor.
+If turned on, any rich text (formatted text from external sources) you copy will be pasted as plain text (removes all formatting) into the text editor.

 • Select all - selects everything in the text editor.